edggk/key-surfer/README.md

 # Key surfer

-Key Surfer is a lightweight keyboard event-handling library that helps you manage key presses and shortcuts in your web applications.
+Key Surfer is a lightweight keyboard event-handling library that helps you manage key press sequences and shortcuts in your web applications.

 ## Features